 Rosa ‘The Generous Gardener’

-‘The Generous Gardener’ has a traditional musky old-rose fragrance and double, soft pink to pale white-pink flowers.
-Grow it as shrub or trained against a trellis as a short climber.
+‘The Generous Gardener’ is a shrub rose with a traditional musky old-rose fragrance and double, soft pink to pale white-pink flowers.
+Grow it as shrub or trained against a trellis as a short climbing rose.

-The flowers of ‘Boscobel’, also known as ‘Auscousin’, have a myrrh fragrance with hints of elderflower, pear and almond.
-It is a bushy shrub rose, with red buds opening to large, salmon-pink flowers throughout summer.
+The flowers of Rosa ‘Boscobel’, also known as ‘Auscousin’, have a strong myrrh fragrance with hints of elderflower, pear and almond.
+It’s a bushy shrub rose, with red buds opening to large, salmon-pink flowers throughout summer.

 Rosa ‘Munstead Wood’

-The dark crimson blooms of ‘Munstead Wood’ have very fruity fragrance.
-Is a classic English shrub rose which flowers over a long period, and has good disease resistance.
+The dark crimson blooms of Rosa ‘Munstead Wood’ have very fruity fragrance.
+It’s a classic English shrub rose which flowers over a long period, and has good disease resistance.
 Grow at the front of a border.

 Rosa ‘Lady Emma Hamilton’

-‘Lady Emma Hamilton’ has a fruity fragrance.
-It is a tall, English rose with red buds that open to orange flowers.
+Rosa ‘Lady Emma Hamilton’ has a fruity fragrance.
+It’s a tall, English rose with red buds that open to orange flowers.
 Grow it at the back of a border.